-- Upload the form in to the Income tax e-filing website
+Upload the form to the Income tax e-filing website

 Keep the important documents handy before you start e-filling online so you can upload the relevant document readily when required.
 This includes your bank statements, previous year’s ITR copy, deduction or saving certificates, TDS certificates, Tax Credit Statements, Interest statements, etc.